-The following subsections analyze program effects by life-stage and experiment, as well as exploring effects for specific outcomes.
-I define two families of tests for calculating FWER and FDR adjusted p-values - one for each gender.
-(All female outcomes constitute one family, and all male outcomes constitute a second family.
-A case can be made for analyzing Abecedarian - the most intensive program - as a separate family; however, doing so does not change the paper's central conclusions.)
-The reported summary effects control for FWER, or the probability of any false rejection, while the effects for specific outcomes control for FDR, or the expected proportion of false discoveries.
+The following sections analyze program effects by life-stage and experiment, and also explore effects for specific outcomes.
+Two families of tests for calculating FWER and FDR adjusted p values, one for each gender, are defined.
+All female outcomes constitute one family, and all male outcomes constitute a second family.
+A case can be made for analyzing Abecedarian-the most intensive program-as a separate family; however, doing so does not change our central conclusions.
+The reported summary effects control for FWER, or the probability of any false rejection, whereas the effects for specific outcomes control for FDR, or the expected proportion of false discoveries.